 Step 1: When you log in to your account, you'll see the panel where you can view all surveys you’ve created - both active and inactive.
 To create a new survey click on Add New Survey +.

 Pick Website or web app surveys from the menu, and how you'd like to continue creating this survey.
 There are two options to choose from.
-You can either 1️⃣ set up a survey of your own or 2️⃣ select a survey from our templates library
+You can either 1️⃣ set up a survey of your own (start from scratch) or 2️⃣ select a survey from our templates library (start from template).

 To guide you through creating a survey, we are going to create a survey from scratch.